RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: B

-### Question # 47 - Gary is preparing to develop controls around access to root encryption keys and would like to apply a principle of security designed specifically for very sensitive operations.
+### [important] Question # 47 - Gary is preparing to [develop controls] around [access to root encryption keys] and would like to apply a principle of security designed specifically for [very sensitive operations].
 Which principle should he apply?
 A.  Least privilege
 B.	Defense in depth
 C.	Security through obscurity
-D.	Two- person control
+D.	**Two- person control**

 Answer: D

 ### Question # 48 - How often should Gary and his team conduct a review of the privileged access that a user has to sensitive systems?
 (Select all that apply.)
-A.	On a periodic basis
+**A.	On a periodic basis
 B.	When a user leaves the organization
-C.	When a user changes roles
+C.	When a user changes roles**
 D.	On a daily basis

 Answer: A, B, C